 1. Planning Phase

-Knowing what you’re good at and what you lack will help you to in forming an effective marketing strategy.
+Knowing what you’re good at and what you lack will help you in forming an effective marketing strategy.
+Specifically, you want to use SWOT analysis to uncover new opportunities to promote your brand online.

 After completing the analysis, use the results for developing a marketing plan that’s measurable and attainable.